Emil Maurice: Conflict with Heinrich Himmler over Jewish heritage

 Even though Maurice had been a party member since 1919, taken part in the abortive Beer Hall Putsch (for which he was awarded the prestigious Blood Order), and been a bodyguard for Hitler, Himmler considered him to be a serious security risk given his "Jewish ancestry".
 Himmler recommended that Maurice be expelled from the SS, along with other members of his family.
 To Himmler's annoyance, Hitler stood by his old friend.
-In a secret letter written on 31 August 1935, Hitler compelled Himmler to make an exception for Maurice and his brothers, who were informally declared "Honorary Aryans" and allowed to stay in the SS.
+In a secret letter written on 31 August 1935, Hitler compelled Himmler to make an exception for Maurice and his brothers, who were informally declared and allowed to stay in the SS.

 Later life

-Maurice became engaged on 31 March 1935 to the medical student - later doctor - Hedwig Maria Anna Ploetz, the daughter of Colonel Rudolf Ploetz.
+Maurice became engaged on 31 March 1935 to the medical student, later doctor, Hedwig Maria Anna Ploetz, the daughter of Colonel Rudolf Ploetz.
 They married on 5 November 1935 in Munich.
-At the March 1936 parliamentary election, he became a Reichstag deputy for electoral constituency 29 (Leipzig) and retained this seat until the fall of the Nazi regime.
+At the March 1936 parliamentary election, he became a deputy for electoral constituency 29 (Leipzig) and retained this seat until the fall of the Nazi regime.
 From 1937, he was the chairman of the Munich Chamber of Commerce.
-From 1940 to 1942, he served in the Luftwaffe as an officer.
+From 1940 to 1942, he served in the as an officer.